jarrettm98/azure-compute-and-networking/README.md

 https://github.com/jarrettm98/azure-crash-course

 Next, create a Virtual Machine(VM) with Azure.
-Assign the VM to the Resource Group previously created.
+Now, Assign the VM to the Resource Group previously created.
 Name the VM and keep track of the region it is located in.
 (This will be important when creating the other Virtual machine) Under "Image" use the Windows 10 Operating system.
 For the size, use any size.
-(Recommend 2 vcpus) Going down a bit insert a Admin user and password.
-(Important to remember while logging into the VM) Lastly check the box under licensing then "Review + create."
+(Recommend 2 vcpus) Going down the page a bit, insert an Administrator user and password.
+(Important to remember while logging into the VM) Lastly check the box under licensing then click "Review + create."
 Click create again.

 ![image](https://github.com/jarrettm98/azure-compute-and-networking/assets/140662793/cac8df60-b5c5-4fc9-813e-5b0d3c923402)

 ![image](https://github.com/jarrettm98/azure-compute-and-networking/assets/140662793/b51aa6a8-538a-4ede-845e-aa29016920cc)

 Now, create the second VM.
 Assign it to the same Resource Group as the first one.
 Give it a name.
 Make sure the region is the same as the first VM.
 For the image of this VM, use the Ubuntu Server.
-Give it any size (Again recommend 2 vcpus) Then for "Authentication type", choose password, then input admin user and password.
+Give it any size (Again recommend 2 vcpus) Then for "Authentication type", choose "Password", then input admin user and password.
 (Can be the same as the ones for the first VM) Now, click on "Next: Disks", then click on "Next: Network."
 For the Virtual Network it should be set to the same network as the first VM, if not, set it to that one.
 Now, click Review + create, then click create again.

 ![image](https://github.com/jarrettm98/azure-compute-and-networking/assets/140662793/189858c5-a6ee-40df-9f1b-fa4334ed4634)

 ![image](https://github.com/jarrettm98/azure-compute-and-networking/assets/140662793/a1460a64-e789-4938-91a5-f00c9a05e7c3)

-Now the ip address to connect to the first VM.
-Search for and go to Virtual Machines, then click on the first VM.
+Now, get the IP address to connect to the first VM.
+Search for and go to "Virtual Machines", then click on the first VM.
 Copy the Public IP address.

 ![image](https://github.com/jarrettm98/azure-compute-and-networking/assets/140662793/e3b6cb97-788b-4677-a9e1-547eda7ea462)

-Next, open Remote Desktop Connection by searching for in the Windows Start Menu.
-Using the ip address, user, and password of the first VM, remote into the VM.
+Next, open Remote Desktop Connection by searching for it in the Windows Start Menu.
+Using the IP address, user, and password of the first VM, remote into the VM.

 ![image](https://github.com/jarrettm98/azure-compute-and-networking/assets/140662793/44ca24a4-a20d-4883-af6b-2dc5d1c10b9f)